TenjinInc/ghostwriter/README.md

 ```

-### Headers
+### Headings

-For now, headers are all treated the same and given a simple marker:
+Headings are wrapped with a marker per heading level:

 ```html
 <h1>Dog Maintenance and Repair</h1>